portfolio

 Maps are one of the oldest data visualization tools.
 This section covers map projections, dots, lines, trajectories and regions on a map, tile filling of the space and hexagonal binning.
 These features are plotted using D3.js on native or Leaflet cartographies.

-Project Development
+Development

 Data visualization merges with journalism when telling a story, few clues are given regarding layout axis, layers of information, choice of background color, legends, credits and data sources.

-portfolio types how to training about
+portfolio types training about